maciejb2k/chronlife/README.md

 ## RSpec

 Right now, there are only [model specs](https://github.com/maciejb2k/chronlife/tree/main/spec/models) (`393 examples, 0 failures`), but I'm planning to add system specs in the future.

+## I18n

+This application is **I18n-ready**, offering full translation support for both **Polish** and **English** languages.

+If you want to change the locale of the application, you can do it by changing the `I18n.locale` value in the `config/initializers/locale.rb` file.
+Remember to reset and seed the database again after changing the locale, if you want to see the data in the new language.

 ## Application overview